halocline/grommet/src/js/components/Pagination/README.md

 18px
 ```

-**pagination.control.size.medium.font.height**
+**pagination.button.size.medium.font.height**

-The line-height of each control's label.
+The line-height of each button's label.
 Expects `string`.

 Defaults to